joshh20/portfolio/README.md

 # Josh Hittie's Portfolio

-This is my web portfolio created with React and Tailwind CSS.
+This is my web portfolio created with NextJS and Tailwind CSS.
 I hope you enjoy it as much as I enjoyed building it!

 ## Link